gto76/python-cheatsheet/README.md

       +-- ArithmeticError         # Base class for arithmetic errors such as ZeroDivisionError.
       +-- AssertionError          # Raised by `assert <exp>` if expression returns false value.
       +-- AttributeError          # Raised when object doesn't have requested attribute/method.
-      +-- EOFError                # Raised by input() when it hits an end-of-file condition.
+      +-- EOFError                # Is raised by input() when it hits an end-of-file condition.
       +-- LookupError             # Base class for errors when a collection can't find an item.
       |    +-- IndexError         # Raised when index of a sequence (list/str) is out of range.
-      |    +-- KeyError           # Raised when a dictionary key or set element is missing.
+      |    +-- KeyError           # Raised when a dictionary key or a set element is missing.
       +-- MemoryError             # Out of memory.
 May be too late to start deleting variables.
       +-- NameError               # Raised when nonexistent name (variable/func/class) is used.
       |    +-- UnboundLocalError  # Raised when local name is used before it's being defined.
       +-- OSError                 # Errors such as FileExistsError, TimeoutError (see #Open).
       |    +-- ConnectionError    # Errors such as BrokenPipeError and ConnectionAbortedError.
-      +-- RuntimeError            # Raised by errors that don't fall into other categories.
+      +-- RuntimeError            # Is raised by errors that don't fit into other categories.
       |    +-- NotImplementedEr…  # Can be raised by abstract methods or by unfinished code.
       |    +-- RecursionError     # Raised if max recursion depth is exceeded (3k by default).
       +-- StopIteration           # Raised when exhausted (empty) iterator is passed to next().